JatinKhare/advancesmcusystems/lab3/README.md

 ## Speedup

-I am calculating the speedup with the best performance in lab2 vs best performance achieved in lab3.
+The speedup is being calculated with the best performance in lab2 vs best performance achieved in lab3.

 **Lab 2** lowest latency (for 128 ----- 32 ----- 32) with PS Freq.
 1499 MHz and PL Freq.
 375 MHz
 (we went to 300 MHz in lab2, but turns out if we change the divisor factor from 5 to 4, a freq. of 375 MHz also works, but beyond that it crashes.)